IX. Lectures and Special Events

 The Living Room, Terrace, Dining Room, Library, and Pub are available for special events.
 There is a room charge and catering services are arranged with the Alumnae House caterer.

-Gordon Commons (formerly the All Campus Dining Center) provides catering for special events.
+The Gordon Commons provides catering for special events.
 For menus, prices, and scheduling, contact the Catering Office at x5833.
 Informal catering is also available through “The Retreat” by calling x7170.
 Catering can be ordered online.

 Catering is also available through outside vendors.
 Some are: